Carolina Panthers: Matt Rhule years (2020–2022)

-Frank Reich years (2023)
+Frank Reich year (2023)

 On January 26, 2023, former Indianapolis Colts head coach Frank Reich was hired as head coach.
-Reich was previously the first starting QB in Panthers history in 1995.
+Reich was the first starting QB in Panthers history in 1995.
+Prior to the draft, the Panthers traded with the Chicago Bears to move up to the first overall pick.
+The trade involved Carolina swapping spots with the Bears and giving up their 2023 second-round pick, 2024 first-round pick, 2025 second-round pick, and wide receiver D. J. Moore.
+In the 2023 NFL draft, Reich's first and only as the Panthers head coach, the Panthers selected their potential franchise quarterback in Heisman Trophy winner Bryce Young out of Alabama with the first overall pick.

+On November 27, 2023, Reich was fired after a 1–10 start.
+Special teams coordinator Chris Tabor coached the remainder of the 2023 season, going 1–5 in those games as the Panthers finished with a league-worst 2–15 record.

+Dave Canales (2024)

+On January 25, 2024, former Tampa Bay Buccaneers offensive coordinator Dave Canales was hired as head coach.
+In the first regular season game of the season, the Panthers lost to the New Orleans saints with a score of 10–47 with Bryce Young registering 13 completions from 30 attempts and being intercepted twice.
+The Panthers finished with a 5–12 record in the 2024 season.

 Logo and uniforms

 Logo

 The shape of the Panthers logo was designed to mimic the outline of both North Carolina and South Carolina.
 The Panthers changed their logo and logotype in 2012, the first such change in team history.
 According to the team, the changes were designed to give their logo an "aggressive, contemporary look" as well as to give it a more three-dimensional feel.
 The primary tweaks were made in the eye and mouth, where the features, particularly the muscular brow and fangs, are more pronounced, creating a more menacing look.
 The revised logo has a darker shade of blue over the black logo, compared to the old design, which had a shade similar to teal on top of black.